-For an outer-layer trace (air on one side), the propagation delay is 140 ps/inch, or 55 ps/cm.
+For an outer-layer trace (air on one side) the propagation delay is 140 ps/inch, or 55 ps/cm.
 For an inner-layer trace (FR4 with ε =4.5 on both sides), the propagation delay is 180 ps/inch, or 70 ps/cm.

 The voltage-to-current ratio at any point along the transmission line is called the characteristic impedance Z_0 .
-A field solver, which is available in most signal integrity simulation software, may be used to determine the impedance of a given trace geometry.
-As a first order approximation, it is determined by w/d, the ratio of trace width w to the distance d above the ground or V{CC} plane.
+It is determined by w/d, the ratio of trace width w to the distance d above the ground or V{CC} plane.